LoneWanderer-GH/MMM-Toulouse-Transports/README.md

 The module depends exclusively on the [TISSEO web API](https://data.toulouse-metropole.fr/explore/dataset/api-temps-reel-tisseo/) and [Tisseo/Toulouse Open Data](https://data.toulouse-metropole.fr/explore/dataset/tisseo-gtfs/).
 Documentation was found [here (Open Data link)](https://data.toulouse-metropole.fr/explore/dataset/api-temps-reel-tisseo/table/)
-You'll need to ask them for an API key to use this module.
-Mail link coming soon.
+You'll need to ask them for an API key to use this module here : opendata@tisseo.fr.
+There might be some restrictions if you overuse it.

 I'm thinking about makin the displays more minimalistic, but for now, I need to focus on Javascript/DOM syntax and mechanics.